khaos-studio/story-player/README.md

 - Active elements are updated whenever the playhead position changes
 - The timeline automatically scrolls to keep the playhead in view

+### Timeline Positioning Logic
+- For detailed explanation of the timeline positioning and sizing algorithms, see [Timeline Logic Documentation](timeline_logic.md)

+## Additional Documentation

+For more detailed technical information about specific components:

+- [Timeline Logic Documentation](timeline_logic.md) - Detailed explanation of how segment and event positions/sizes are calculated and rendered
+- [Documentation Roadmap](documentation_roadmap.md) - Outline of additional components that would benefit from detailed documentation for thorough knowledge transfer

 ## Getting Started

 1. Open index.html in a web browser